Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Introduction

 Two concepts arise naturally in the compressed sensing problem: The \emph{exact recovery condition} (ERC) in the noiseless setting and the \emph{robust recovery condition} (RRC) in the noisy setting.
 In the literature, ERC typically requires that all sparse signals can be exactly recovered.
 In addition to this, RRC requires that if the measurement is noisy, the reconstruction error is bounded by the norm of the noise vector multiplied by a constant factor.

 While the rigorous definitions of ERC and RRC are deferred to Section \ref{sec2}, we remark here in passing that RRC trivially implies ERC, because ERC can be seen as a special case of RRC where the measurement is free of noise.
 Conversely, it is not obvious whether ERC also implies RRC, or RRC is \emph{strictly} stronger than ERC.
 Early work in compressed sensing have provided sufficient conditions for ERC and RRC of the $\ell_1$-minimization, based on the so-called restricted isometry property (RIP) \cite{DC}, and those sufficient conditions appear to be identical.
 However, analysis based on RIP generally fails to provide exact (necessary and sufficient) condition for ERC and RRC.
 Another line of research has considered the null space property (NSP), which gives a both necessary and sufficient condition for ERC of the $\ell_p$-minimization.
-In addition, \cite{Foucart} provided a sufficient condition, called NSP', for RRC of $\ell_p$-minimization.
-Later Aldroubi et al proved in \cite{lqnsp} that NSP and NSP' are in fact equivalent.
+On the other hand, the connection between NSP and RRC is generally much less known: ``While the NSP is both necessary and sufficient for establishing guarantees of..., these guarantees do not account for \emph{noise}'' \cite[Section~1.4.2]{davenport2011introduction}.
+However \cite{Foucart} provided a sufficient condition, called NSP', for RRC of $\ell_p$-minimization.
+Later Aldroubi et al.~proved in \cite{lqnsp} that NSP and NSP' are in fact equivalent.
 Hence, we have that ERC and RRC are actually the same condition for $\ell_p$-minimization.

 In contrast to the special case of $\ell_p$-minimization, the robust recovery condition for the more general case of $F$-minimization has been recognized as ``not easy to establish'' \cite{lqnsp}, merely based on the idea of NSP.
 The fundamental issue of robustness in $F$-minimization has remained relatively unexplored.